taulantkoka/taulantkoka.github.io/_pages/project-signal-recovery.md

   - Estimating the coefficients $\boldsymbol{\beta}$ using a **robust MM-estimator** (because any wrong sample assignments act as outliers)
   - Updating the assignment vector $\mathbf{q}$ by solving a relaxed convex program, then projecting back to binary

 The robust estimator is essential here.
 Standard least squares would break down because incorrectly assigned samples create arbitrary outliers in the residuals.
-The MM-estimator has a high breakdown point — it can tolerate a substantial fraction of contaminated data and still produce reasonable estimates.
+The MM-estimator has a high breakdown point, it can tolerate a substantial fraction of contaminated data and still produce reasonable estimates.

 The algorithm doesn't have convergence guarantees (the combination of robust estimation and binary projection makes the landscape nonconvex), but in practice 5 iterations are sufficient, selecting the solution with the smallest residual.